makandra/geordi/README.md

 You can always run `geordi help <command>` to quickly look up command help.

 ### `geordi branch`
-Check out a feature branch based on an issue from Linear.
+Check out a feature branch based on a Linear issue.

 Example: `geordi branch`